David Koch: His name, his legacy

 He wants to be remembered as a good man.

 They are not conservative Republicans; they are Libertarians, believing in as little government as possible.
 David supports gay marriage, believes in evolution and has no stated position on gun control.

 The Kochs tried and failed to help defeat Obama in 2012.
-The organization they helped create, Americans for Prosperity, is spending more than $125 million to influence the mid-term elections in November, Politico reported, citing an internal AFP memo.
+The organization they helped create,

 The Kochs never say how much they've spent on politics.

 "The world of politics, it's a brutal battle,"

 "Negative publicity is far more effective than positive publicity.

 "People who are expert in the field tell me that."

 Koch said he sits on 22 boards of museums or hospitals or other groups.